Contemplative Science Symposium 2019: Education Panel

 Prof. Katherine Weare's presentations (part 1 + 2) at the inaugural CCE meeting September 2018.
 To view the full presentations please click on it.

-Presentation of the AVE Institut für Achtsamkeit Verbundenheit Engagement about their Teacher Training Modules.
+This presentation was done as part of Mind & Life Europe's Community of Contemplative Education (CCE).
+It was held by Arist von Hehn of the AVE Institut für Achtsamkeit Verbundenheit Engagement about their Teacher Training Modules.
 To view the full presentation please click on it.